firedrakeproject/firedrake/doc/sphinx/source/backends.rst

     }
   }

-Computation is split in ``nblocks`` blocks which start at an initial offset ``boffset`` and correspond to colours that can be executed conflict free in parallel.
+Computation is split into ``nblocks`` blocks which start at an initial offset ``boffset`` and correspond to colours that can be executed conflict free in parallel.
 This loop over colours is therefore wrapped in an OpenMP parallel region and is annotated with an ``omp for`` pragma.
 The block id ``bid`` for